nadershamma/nadershamma.com/content/references/jorge-andres-martinez.md

 +++
 title = "Jorge Andrés Martínez" date = 2018-06-07
-description = "He takes the time to really understand other people's business and the needs of their customers and sector."
+description = "He takes the time to really understand other people's business and the needs of their customers and sector.
+He always communicates his progress throughout any given project and makes it easy to understand,"
 [extra]
 linkedin = "https://www.linkedin.com/in/jorgeandresmartinez/"
 company = "Kaiyu Services"